 A new set with new nodes will be created with the name "<set>COPY" which has to be used in the cycsym definition in ccx instead of "<set>".
 In addition equations are specified which connect the new nodes with the original ones in the normal direction of the element faces.
-In this way two faces used in a cyclic symmetry connection will slide at each other instead of beeing glued in all directions.
+In this way two faces used in a cyclic symmetry connection will slide at each other instead of beeing glued in all directions send sur abq slide ry or use "ty" if the nodes should move only tangential to the y axis.
+In both cases the axial movement is still permitted.

-If nodes should slide radially to the y axis then use "ry":
+If nodes should slide radially to the v axis then use "ry":